Shad0wrend/B3DFramework/Documentation/Manuals/docs/00_User_Manuals/15_Utilities/07_logging.md

 GetDebug().saveLog("C:\myLog.txt", SavedLogType::Textual);
 ~~~~~~~~~~~~~

 Sometimes you want to register your own log categories than the what bs::f provides.
-For that you can use @BS_LOG_CATEGORY macro that will create the Log category to use based on the given ID number.
+For that you can use @B3D_LOG_CATEGORY macro that will create the Log category to use based on the given ID number.

 ~~~~~~~~~~~~~{.cpp}
 BS_LOG_CATEGORY(UserApp, 100)
 BS_LOG_CATEGORY(UserModule, 120)
 ~~~~~~~~~~~~~

 Finally, the category should be registered to the @bs::Log class that is responsible for storing log entries and the names of the categories based on their ID, so that the outputted log would contain the name of the category.
-This can be done by using the @BS_LOG_CATEGORY_IMPL macro.
+This can be done by using the @B3D_LOG_CATEGORY_IMPL macro.
 The instance of @bs::Log can be accessed by calling @bs::Debug::getLog().

 ~~~~~~~~~~~~~{.cpp}
 BS_LOG_CATEGORY_IMPL(UserApp)